ZengineHQ/zn-frontend-config/README.md

 ];
 ```

-Now, instead of using the one `wgn-config-form` template as described above, create a specific template for each tab, prefixing the name with the tab slug as follows:
+Now, instead of using the one `wgn-config-form` template as previously described, you should create a specific template for each tab, prefixing the name with the tab slug as follows:

 ```html
 <script type="text/ng-template" id="wgn-config-form-target">